 Identifying Hidden Fees In CSR Contracts

-Over the last four years at YourCause, I’ve had the pleasure of helping many companies find the right solution to support their CSR programs since we began in 2008.
+We’ve had the pleasure of helping many companies find the right solution to support their CSR programs since we began in 2008.

 We’ve outlined the most common areas in a contract where pricing varies.
-We’ve provided questions to help everyone reviewing CSR platforms ask all the right pricing questions to ensure that there are no hidden fees when making your vendor selection or finalizing a vendor contract.
-We recommend you ask these questions at the time you initially receive pricing and don’t wait until you’re reviewing a new contract, or worse, after a contract has been executed.
+We’ve provided questions to help you uncover CSR hidden fees when finalizing your vendor selection.
+We recommend you ask these questions when you initially receive pricing.
+Don’t wait until you’re reviewing a new contract, or worse, after a contract has been executed.

 Ask: How do you define a license fee?